mprzodala/eventrix/getting-started.md

 const eventrix = new Eventrix(initialState, eventsReceiver);
 ```
-Eventrix class receive initial state and events receivers to handle events and do someting with event data.
+Eventrix class receive initial state and events receivers to handle events and to do someting with event data.
 Eventrix instance has events managament system and state manager inside.
 When You emit some event by

 ```js